AdobeDocs/commerce-learn.en/help/tools/quality-patch-tool.md

 ---
 # Use the Quality Patch Tool

-The Quality Patches Tool is a command-line tool that delivers quality patches for Adobe Commerce and Magento Open Source.
+The Quality Patch Tool is a command-line tool that delivers quality patches for Adobe Commerce and Magento Open Source.
 It allows you to:

 - View general information about the latest quality patches
 - Apply quality patches